Machy8/Macdom/README.md

 For more information see [WIKI](https://github.com/Machy8/Macdom-for-Nette/wiki)

 ##Requirements

+- php 5.3+
-Nette version 2.3 or newer.
+- If you are using Nette Framework: Nette v2.3 or newer.

 ##Installation
 1 - Download the Macdom using composer:
 ```